 Fiberboard has a muted appearance.
 With veneered fiberboard, the top layer is usually coated with a thin veneer of some other wood, such as mahogany, oak, or even pine.
 This veneer improves both the aesthetic and structural properties of the fiberboard.
 Choose a strong finish to resist water and dirt that the piece will inevitably encounter outside.

 If you cut the edges, you will expose the fiberboard’s core.
 The core does not have the same veneered finish as the top.
-If any unsightly or glaring instance of the core are exposed, add a new veneer piece to the sides if necessary.
+If any unsightly or glaring instances of the core are exposed, add a new veneer piece to the sides if necessary.

 4. Choose Moisture Resistant Fiberboard